sigmod/sqlpp/document.md

 > TW: "The Filter-Based LSM Index Acceleration" seems to be quite system specific ...

-An External table is stored outside of AsterixDB (currently tables in HDFS or on the local filesystem(s) of the cluster's nodes are supported).
+An External stored collection is stored outside of AsterixDB (currently tables in HDFS or on the local filesystem(s) of the cluster's nodes are supported).
 External table support allows SQL++ queries to treat external data as though it were stored in AsterixDB, making it possible to query "legacy" file data (e.g., Hive data) without having to physically import it into AsterixDB.
 For an external table, an appropriate adapter must be selected to handle the nature of the desired external data.
 (See the [guide to external data](externaldata.html) for more information on the available adapters.)

-When creating a table, it is possible to choose a merge policy that controls which of the underlaying LSM storage components to be merged.
+When creating a stored collection, it is possible to choose a merge policy that controls which of the underlaying LSM storage components to be merged.
 Currently, AsterixDB provides four different merge policies that can be configured per table: no-merge, constant, prefix, and correlated-prefix.
 The no-merge policy simply never merges disk components.
 While the constant policy merges disk components when the number of components reaches some constant number k, which can be configured by the user.
 The prefix policy relies on component sizes and the number of components to decide which components to merge.
 Specifically, it works by first trying to identify the smallest ordered (oldest to newest) sequence of components such that the sequence does not contain a single component that exceeds some threshold size M and that either the sum of the component's sizes exceeds M or the number of components in the sequence exceeds another threshold C. If such a sequence of components exists, then each of the components in the sequence are merged together to form a single component.
 Finally, the correlated-prefix is similar to the prefix policy but it delegates the decision of merging the disk components of all the indexes in a table to the primary index.
 When the policy decides that the primary index needs to be merged (using the same decision criteria as for the prefix policy), then it will issue successive merge requests on behalf of all other indexes associated with the same table.
 The default policy for AsterixDB is the prefix policy except when there is a filter on a table, where the preferred policy for filters is the correlated-prefix.

 The following example creates an internal table for storing FacefookUserType records.
 It specifies that their id field is their primary key.

 #### Example
-    CREATE INTERNAL TABLE FacebookUsers(FacebookUserType) PRIMARY KEY id;
+    CREATE INTERNAL TABLE GleambookUsers(GleambookUserType) PRIMARY KEY id;

 The following example creates an internal table for storing FbUserType records.
 It specifies that their id field is their primary key.
 It also specifies that the id field is an auto-generated field, meaning that a randomly generated UUID value will be assigned to each record by the system.
 (A user should therefore not proivde a value for this field.)
 Note that the id field should be UUID.